Department-of-Meteorology-SU/misu_labenv/README.md

 + Ezra Eisbrenner (December 2023)

-## Required other software

-1. install Homebrew (https://brew.sh) and run the brew commands, given in the other sections, in your terminal

 ## Windows

 + for FORTRAN install a Linux in a virtual machine and follow the instructions for MacOS and Linux